What is rotavirus?

-In addition to a complete medical history and physical examination, a stool culture
+In addition to a complete medical history and physical exam, your child's healthcare

 What is the treatment for rotavirus?

-There is no cure for rotavirus, so treatment of the disease is supportive (aimed at
+There is no cure for rotavirus, so treatment of the disease is aimed at managing the

-Oral rehydration with water, formula, breast milk and/or special electrolyte--containing
+Oral rehydration with water, formula, breast milk or special electrolyte--containing

 It is no longer recommended to restrict a child's diet when he or she has diarrhea.

-Restricting the child's diet may actually make the diarrhea last longer.
+Restricting the child's diet may make the diarrhea last longer.

-About one out of every 70 children may develop severe enough dehydration to require
+About 1 out of every 70 children may develop severe enough dehydration to require

 hospitalization.
 In these children treatment may include: